ethyca/fides/docs/fides/docs/index.md

 ---

+## Overview

-Fides is a platform to declaratively enforce data privacy requirements within the Software Development Life-Cycle.
+Fides enables engineers and data teams to declaratively enforce data privacy requirements within the Software Development Life-Cycle.

-It is designed to help companies stay compliant by briding the gap between compliance officers and engineers.
-By describing the uses of data as Fides manifests, Fides is able to continually evaluate compliance and warn users of unsafe changes _before_ they make it into production.
+With Fides, anyone working with risk types of data (persona information), can simply declare or describe their data intentions and Fides will o continually evaluate compliance and warn users of unsafe changes _before_ they make it into production.

-When data governance is declared and colocated with the source code by engineers, it makes it possible for organizations to handle data privacy in a proactive manner.
+This approach ensures that privacy is easily described with your source code, making privacy easier to manage and a proactive part of your existing software development practises.

+## Why Fides?

+Fides was the goddess of trust and good faith in Roman paganism.
+Fides represented everything that was required for "honor and credibility" in every aspect of Roman life, in addition to this Fides also means reliability; "reliability between two parties, which is always reciprocal".

+Our goal with this project is to kickstart a privacy ontology and set of tools that helps every developer, whether in software or data engineering with an easy to implement consistent and enforceable understanding of data privacy.
+So as we looked at naming conventions,  stood out for its embodiment of this projects philosophy - to provide developers with a reliable and trustworthy definition language for privacy.

+If you'd like a quick Roman mythology lesson, check out [Fides on Wikipedia](https://en.wikipedia.org/wiki/Fides_(deity)).

 ## Principles

-* Data Lineage as YAML
+* Data Lineage Declarations
-* Compliance controls at the CI layer
+* Privacy controls at the CI layer
+* Predefined Privacy Taxonomy
-* Synergy between engineers and lawyers
+* Translation layer between engineers and lawyers

 ---